 Finding the optimal time for maintenance is a common challenge for business.
 The goal is always to minimize business disruptions with that maintenance.
 When IT can identify asset usage and traffic patterns, they have the information they need to schedule maintenance within the optimal time slot to reduce downtime.

 5. Maximize Application Performance

 The biggest problem with applications that don’t perform well is user dissatisfaction.
 The other problem is that they eat up bandwidth.
 This situation costs money and time.
 When performance of applications is consistently monitored, the issues are quickly identified and resolved.
-Proactive IT tech support teams will also suggest you how to avoid those repeating events in the future.
+Proactive IT DevOps support teams will also suggest you how to avoid those repeating events in the future.